poisondminds/firebase-db-wrapper-swift/README.md

 }
 ```

-The structure of a `FIRModel` representing a mural may look like this:
+The structure of a simple read-only `FIRModel` representing a mural may look like this:
 ```swift
 class MuralModel: FIRModel
 {